jelmer3000/MixedRealityToolkit-Unity-PolySpatial/README.md

 * Support for Hand tracking

 ### Status
+* Start with the scene HandInteractionExamples for PolySpatial.unity
-* Simple input works, e.g. click on buttons, drag objects around, play the piano
+* Simple input works, e.g. click on buttons, drag objects around, play the piano.
+* More advanced input does not work
-* The most important shaders have been rebuilt in shader graph, with properties in tact, so that materials can swap shader with colors, textures and other settings preserved.
+* Some of the more important shaders have been rebuilt in shader graph, with properties in tact, so that materials can swap shader with colors, textures and other settings preserved.
 HOWEVER, most advanced features are not implemented in shader graph.
 Feel free to contribute by improving the shader graphs.
 It would be especially nice if the canvas shader would support adjustment of rounded corners.
-* No hand tracking has been tested as I don't have a vision pro yet.
+* No hand tracking has been tested as I don't have a Vision Pro yet.

 ![mrtk3-on-visionos](https://github.com/jelmer3000/MixedRealityToolkit-Unity-PolySpatial/assets/44555765/7e2190c1-b7ee-4c72-bdbb-b68b0bc78259)